 Using a Smart Relay

 There are different types of Smart Relays available on the market.
-I have chosen for the Qubino because they are really small and have a lot of functions.
+I have chosen Qubino because they are really small and have a lot of functions.
 The Flush 1 Relay can just be used on its own, but also behind one or two lights switches.
-So if you have a light switch for you Outdoor Landscape Lighting, you can just place the Smart Relay behind it and turn the lights on/off with the light switch or the relay.
+So if you have a light switch for your Outdoor Landscape Lighting, you can just place the Smart Relay behind it and turn the lights on/off with the light switch or the relay.

 Now connecting the relay behind the switch seems a bit difficult if you look at the documentation, but it really isn’t that hard.
-What I recommend is that you first draw your self a wiring diagram before you starting installing the relay.
+What I recommend is that you first draw yourself a wiring diagram before you starting installing the relay.
 This will help you sorting out all the wires and connecting the smart relay.
 So the basic setup is placing the Smart Relay without a light switch:

-The colours of the wires may be different in your county.
+The colors of the wires may be different in your county.
 Here in the Netherlands, we have a blue Neutral line, Brown power line and for the load line, we use black.
 (I made the load line yellow just to clarify the wiring diagram).
 As you can see, this setup is pretty easy, N and L go into the Qubino, and the load goes out of the Q.

 But if you have a light switch already in place to turn the outdoor lights on and off, you need to wire the Smart Relay as you see here below.
 The I1 stands for input 1.
 This way you can still use the lights switch to turn the lights on or off.
 N

 Connect and test the Qubino inside first.
 Pairing the Qubino may require to hold the relay close to your Smart Hub.
 While the range of the Smart Relay is up to 30 meters, I noticed that you need to hold it close to get paired properly.
 So I just made a simple setup with a hanging lantern cord cable to test and pair the Qubino before I placed it outside.